4dn-dcic/fish_omics_format/docs/source/core.rst

 genomic DNA target sequence identified by chromosome ID (Chrom), and by start (Chrom_Start) and end (Chrom_End) chromosome coordinates.

+In this table the reported X, Y and Z coordinates are assumed to result from post-processing and quality control procedures and therefore correspond to the final localization of the DNA target under study.

 At a minimum the Table has to have 8 columns in the following order: Spot_ID, Trace_ID, X, Y, Z, Chrom, Chrom_Start, Chrom_End.
 These are required.

-Additionally in case sub-cellular structures, cells or Extra Cellular Structures (e.g., Tissue) are identified as part of this experiment, this table has to mandatorily include the ID of the Sub_Cellular, Cell or Extra Cellular Structure (e.g., Tissue) Region of Interest (ROI) each Spot/Trace is associated with.
-The order of these columns is optional.
+Additionally in case sub-cellular structures, cells or extra cellular structures (e.g., Tissue) are identified as part of this experiment, this table has to mandatorily include the ID of the Sub_Cellular, Cell or Extra Cellular Structure Region of Interest (ROI) each Spot/Trace is associated with.

-All other spot properties should be kept in the optional additional :ref:`bio`, indexed by Spot_ID.
+All other spot properties must be kept in the two additional tables :ref:`quality` amd :ref:`bio`, indexed by Spot_ID and as described in the instructions for those tables.

+Finally, in the case in which the final localization of DNA target results from combining multiple detection events (e.g., by combining localization events from different focal planes or times), the underlying raw data can be recorded in the corresponding :ref:`demultiplexing` table as described in the instructions of that table.

 Example
 -------